Corporate Governance Seal

 15. Did the Nomination and Compensation / Remuneration Committee meet at least twice during the year?

-The Nomination and Remuneration Committee did not meet in 2017.
+The Remuneration and Nomination Committee did not meet in 2017.
 However on 16 October 2018, the Committees were reconstituted.
 The Committee met on 3 December 2018.
 The Remuneration and Nomination Committee of the Tourism Board met on 06 August 2020 and 04 September 2020.
 In 2021, the Committee met on 22 March and 28 June.
 In 2022, the Committee has only convened once on 3 February 2022.

 2022 Nomination and Remuneration Committee Meeting Reports

-16. If yes, is the report of the Nomination and Compensation / Renumeration Committee publicly disclosed?
+16. If yes, is the report of the Nomination and Compensation / Remuneration Committee publicly disclosed?

 Not Applicable in 2017 as the Nomination and Remuneration Committee did not meet.

-The Remuneration and Nomination Committee Report may be accessed through the TPB Website.
+The Remuneration and Nomination Committee Reports may be accessed through the TPB Website

 17. Does the Board appoint an Audit Committee?